cfree14/global_intake_inadequacies/README.md

 * Passarelli S, Free CM,  Shepon A, Beal T, Batis C, Golden CD.
 Global estimates of national and subnational nutrient intake inadequacies.
 Near submission to _The Lancet_.

-Please contact Chris Free (cfree14@gmail.com) with any questions.
+Please contact Chris Free (cfree14@gmail.com) with any questions about the repository and Simone Passarelli (simoneapassarelli@gmail.com) with any questions about the paper.

 # R Shiny web application

-A R Shiny web application to explore global nutrient intake inadequacies is available here: https://emlab-ucsb.shinyapps.io/global_intake_inaqequacies/
+An R Shiny web application to explore global nutrient intake inadequacies is available here: https://emlab-ucsb.shinyapps.io/global_intake_inaqequacies/

 # Repository structure